GBP/USD Climbs to Seven-Week High After Fed Rate Cut; BoE, NFP Now Key Risks

 UK fundamentals and BoE risk

 Sterling has benefitted from the broad USD pullback, but BoE expectations remain a key offset.
 Reuters surveys and market pricing point to an anticipated BoE easing in mid‑December (market talk around a 25bp cut), which would be GBP‑negative if delivered.
-UK GDP and other incoming data ahead of the Dec 18 BoE meeting could either reinforce the current rally or trigger profit‑taking.
+Incoming UK data — including jobs and GDP releases — could either reinforce the current rally or trigger profit‑taking; see recent coverage of BoE rate cut dynamics and the sterling reaction.

 Technical & Market Outlook for GBP/USD